whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 By the time Alesa, bleeding from two lesser wounds, had relieved her antagonist of yet another hidden knife, and left him with a broken neck, Zemena&#8217;s timesense had resynchronized with normal life.
 Firix stood calmly, neither resisting Patru&#8217;s gently immobilizing hold nor kicking up any sort of quarrel or protestation.

-There was a moment of stillness - and then there was a Merides officer, Ema, running towards the watchpost with a field radio to her ear.
+There was a moment of stillness—and then there was a Merides officer, Ema, running towards the watchpost with a field radio to her ear.

 Zemena took the radio and spoke into it.
 The voice at the other end was Sor Won.